iBasso DX160 Review featured image

 DAC

-That does mean, however, a slight drop in decoding capability from DSD512 native to DSD256, however, PCM decoding remains consistent at 32BIT/384kHz.
+That does mean, however, a slight drop in decoding capability from DSD512 native to DSD256, PCM decoding remains consistent at 32BIT/384kHz.

-Codecs covered are wide-ranging and fairly complete.
+The codecs covered are wide-ranging and fairly complete.
 You will get everything from lossy MP3 up to FLAC, DSF, DFF, and DXD native decoding. the full list includes MQA, APE, FLAC, WAV, WMA, AAC, ALAC, AIFF, OGG, MP3, DFF, DSF, and DXD.

 The DX160 is capable of bit-perfect output up to 32BIT/384kHz and native MQA hardware decoding out of the box.
 This places it ahead of FiiO’s M11 and on par with the R5 which recently had a firmware update for MQA compatibility.
-The DX160 will support MQA in X4 mode as well as hardware support for streaming MQA via the TIDAL up to 72kHz.

 Amplifier

-If iBasso has played it a bit safe with the chip choice for the DX160, it is really on the amplification side where they have pushed the boat out with some really excellent specs on paper.
-Despite not having a large interchangeable amp system, the DX160 is capable of some excellent output power with up to 3.2Vrms unbalanced and 6.4Vrms balanced via 3.5mm and 4.4mm analog outs.
+If iBasso has played it a bit safe with the chip choice for the DX160, it is really on the amplification side where they have pushed the boat out with some excellent specs on paper.

-Now I am always being asked if that is a loaded rating and I am always told by iBasso that it is maximum possible.
+Now I am always being asked if that is a loaded rating and I am always told by iBasso that it is the maximum possible.
 However, published load testing is not always easy to compare with other manufacturers testing.

 What we do know is that the Vrms correctly translates to 34mW unbalanced and 136mW balanced into a 300Ω load.
-However, their current buffer design means that the standard Vrms/32Ω extrapolation maths is not valid, otherwise, we are talking 1280mW into 32Ω loads balanced. iBasso has confirmed that the standard formula is not applicable here as there is not enough current output to generate that level of power.
+However, their current buffer design means that the standard Vrms/32Ω extrapolation maths is not valid, otherwise, we are talking 1280mW into 32Ω loads balanced.

 Working on the 300Ω stated numbers we can, however, compare directly to the FiiO M11.
 The M11’s stated equivalent is 22mW unbalanced and 88.5mW balanced.
 That is quite a gap, meaning, the DX160 is much more powerful under heavier loads.